América de Cali: Early years

-Professional Era and the Curse
+Early professional era and the Curse of Garabato

 In 1948, the Colombian league was moving towards professionalism.
 Garabato, whose career was drawing to an end, was an opponent of such a move.
 When América elected to join the league anyway, legend has it that Garabato cursed the club, declaring that they would never be champions.
 As it would happen, América struggled badly in the Colombian tournament, although there were more practical reasons for this than Garabato's curse.

 Financially, the club lagged behind their league rivals.
 This especially showed during the El Dorado period (1949–54), when Colombian clubs aggressively signed foreign players from all over South America.
 Unable to do the same, América fell towards the bottom of the table.
 During the 1950s, the club finished no higher than sixth and even sat out of the 1953 tournament due to financial reasons.
-They almost fail to survive the decade, and only made it because another Cali club, Boca Juniors de Cali, folded instead.
-In 1960, desperate to make some sort of a splash, the club signed Adolfo Pedernera as manager Pedernera managed the club to a runner-up finish in 1961, the highest place in the history of Los Diablos Rojos.
+They almost failed to survive the decade, and only made it because another Cali club, Boca Juniors de Cali, folded instead.
+In 1960, desperate to make some sort of a splash, the club signed Adolfo Pedernera as manager.
+Pedernera managed the club to a runner-up finish in 1961, at the time the highest position in the history of Los Diablos Rojos.

 This season completely changed the dynamic of América.
 Although they did not contend for another championship for another six years, they were no longer in danger of folding.
 Towards the end of the decade, they began taking their place as one of the strongest sides in Colombia.
 In 1967, they enjoyed a twenty-two match unbeaten streak and finished third.
 In the 1968 Finalización tournament, the club finished second, and did so again in the 1969 Apertura tournament.
-That last season not only saw Hugo Lóndero set a Colombian record by scoring 24 goals but also qualified América for the Copa Libertadores for the first time (they were eliminated at the first group stage).
+That last season not only saw Hugo Lóndero set a Colombian record by scoring 24 goals but also qualified América for their first Copa Libertadores in history.
+América's first Copa Libertadores match ended in a 2–2 draw against Universidad de Chile, on 18 February 1970.
+Their first win came four days later, a 1–0 win at home to Chilean club Rangers.

-For most of the 1970s, the club remained a solidly mid-table side, with two runner-up finishes serving as the exception.
+For most of the 1970s, the club remained a solid mid-table side, with two runner-up finishes serving as the exception.
 The highlight came in 1976, when América won the Copa Simón Bolívar (an international tournament that included clubs from Venezuela, Bolivia, Ecuador, Peru, and Paraguay).
 However, they still had no Colombian championships.
-América got off to a slow start in the Colombian tournament, not achieving even the runner-up position until 1960 and not playing its first Copa Libertadores until 1969.